National Association for Women's Suffrage (Sweden): 1912-1914

 In 1917 the LKPR wished to exploit the revolutionary atmosphere by presenting Prime Minister Carl Swartz with a demand for women's suffrage.
 Several motions in favor of woman suffrage were presented in parliament, but were all voted down.

 After the elections of 1917, the Conservatives were defeated by the Liberals and Social Democrats.
 Thereby, there was a majority in the Swedish parliament in favor of women's suffrage, and the LKPR reminded the parties to the left of their old promise to introduce women's suffrage as soon as full suffrage had been granted to men.

 In February 1918, the Government hold to its promise by presenting a bill on women's suffrage.
 It was approved in the second chamber by 149 to 49 but voted down in the first chamber with 62 to 36.
 LKPR organized a public protest meeting on Gärdet in Stockholm with the Liberal Gulli Petrini and the Social Democrat Ruth Gustafson as speakers, and the only street demonstration ever organized by the LKPR was arranged by Frigga Carlberg in Gothenburg.

-Dissolution
+1919-1921: Victory

 After the end of the World War I, the Government introduced its sweeping democratic reform program, which included women's suffrage.

-Because this required a change in the constitution, two decisions were necessary: one to introduce the reform, and another one to confirm it.
-Women's suffrage was approved in parliament on 24May 1919, and confirmed in January 1921.
+Women's suffrage was approved in parliament on 24 May 1919, and confirmed by both the Lower and Upper Chamber of Parliament on 26 January 1921.

-In between the passing of the suffrage in 1919 and the Election of 1921, the Justice Department formed a state committee to reform women's legal status which would be necessary before they could use their suffrage.
+Between the passing of the suffrage in 1919 and the Election of 1921, the Justice Department formed a state committee to reform women's legal status, which would be necessary before they could use their suffrage.

 This included a new marriage law and legal majority for married women (as they would not be able to use their suffrage if they continued to be minors), as well as a law granting women equal access to all state offices (formally passed with the Competence Law of 1923).

 The committee included Mathilda Staël von Holstein among its members, and was chaired by Emilia Broomé, the first time in history a state committee was headed by a woman.

 The LKPR celebrated the victory on 29 May 1919 and arranged a party with music by Elfrida Andrée and a speech by Selma Lagerlöf.
 Delegations from Denmark and Norway were received, and a delegation was sent to the Social Democratic Women, who also worked for women's suffrage, which was answered by a deputation led by Anna Lindhagen.

 It was followed by a meeting at Skansen with Lydia Wahlström, Ruth Gustafson, Alexandra Skoglund and Ellen Hagen as speakers.